Federal Aid in Sport Fish Restoration

 In 1937, President Franklin D. Roosevelt signed the Federal Aid in Wildlife Restoration Act.
 This Act has been key to implementing the North American Model of Wildlife Conservation (see MyFWC.com).
 Between 1941 and 1950, sport-fishing businesses paid a federal excise tax that was deposited in the general treasury of the United States but did not directly benefit manufacturers or anglers.
 In 1950, sportsmen and businesses teamed with conservation-minded policy makers to redirect these existing federal excise taxes to the Restoration Program (aka: SFR, Dingell-Johnson or Wallop-Breaux).

 The concept was to restore sportfish populations and improve public access, so more people can enjoy fishing and so fishing sales would increase.
-SFR came about as a result of anglers wanting to see more money directed toward restoring the nation’s recreational fisheries, and ensuring better fishing opportunities for themselves and future generations.
+Sport Fish Restoration (SFR) came about as a result of anglers wanting to see more money directed toward restoring the nation’s recreational fisheries, and ensuring better fishing opportunities for themselves and future generations.
 It has been the best thing for anglers since fishing reels were invented.

 Today, SFR uses a small excise tax on fishing reels and other fishing tackle, as well as a motor boat fuel tax, to fund sport fish restoration and boating access programs.
+These excise taxes are collected by the Department of Interior and each state reports annually on the number of unique license anglers.
+Along with land mass, the U.S. Fish and Wildlife Service then calculates each state’s eligible allotment and is responsible for coordinating on SFR funding to each state.
 It is working.
 There are now at least 77 percent more anglers than in 1950.
 Purchases of tax-related items by anglers have increased by nearly 200 percent in dollars (adjusted for the consumer-price index) since 1955.

 Anglers and fishing businesses want to know the benefits they receive in return.
 To help answer this, Andrew Loftus Consulting and Southwick Associates analyzed data on excise taxes invested, fishing participation, and angler purchases of excise-tax related products for a 2011 report to the Association of Fish and Wildlife Agencies.
 The report found that excise-tax related return-on-investment ranged from 1,585 percent in 1970 to 2,643 percent in 1980.

-In Florida alone, SFR provided $11 million in 2013, of which 15 percent ($1.8 million) went to boating access.
-Freshwater fisheries conservation received $4.5 million (down from $5 million two years previously).
-The rest went to saltwater fisheries.
-In freshwater, the FWC uses this money to improve fisheries habitat, stock fish, conduct research and manage fish populations.
+In Florida, SFR provides millions of dollars to support boating access and freshwater and saltwater fisheries conservation.
+In freshwater fisheries, the FWC uses this money to improve fisheries habitat, stock fish, conduct research and manage fish populations.
 We also conduct aquatic education programs and provide valuable fishing and conservation tips to anglers.